Alignak-monitoring/alignak-doc/source/03_how_it_work/run_daemons.rst

 Without a configuration file, the daemon will create its pid file in the current working directory.

-Other command line parameters are available, but they are use rarely ;)
+Other command line parameters are available, but they are really rarely used ;)

 For all the daemons (broker, poller, receiver, reactionner, scheduler)::